awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 [groups]
 ```

-You can then create your groups below the section heading\.
-To create a new group, provide the group name, and then specify the group members in a comma\-separated list\.
+You can then create your groups under the section heading\.
+To create a group, provide the group name, and then specify the group members in a comma\-separated list\.
 Group members can be individual users, other groups, and operating system user groups\.

 ```
 group_name=member_1, member_2, member_3